andypiper/yrs2012-site/README.md

 # YRS 2012 - website for Cloud Foundry

-This is trivial app serving static content using the Sinatra framework in Ruby.
+This is a trivial app serving static content using the Sinatra framework in Ruby.
+It is being used to provide basic information for the [Young Rewired State](http://youngrewiredstate.org) event and is [online](http://yrs2012.cloudfoundry.com) for reference.

 ## Overview